JanWielemaker/openapi/README.md

     :- openapi(+OpenAPIFile, +Options).

-## Parameters
+## The handler

-Parameters for REST APIs come from multiple sources:

-  - Path parameters
-  - HTTP query parameters
-    - Q: The HTTP protocol allows for repeating the same parameter.
-      It is rearely used, but is it allowed by OpenAPI?
-  - Header parameters

-All are in the parameters declaration.

-Q: How should we represent the parameters?
-Options:

-  - By position?
-    - What position?
-Path/Params/Header?
-The generated skeleton could reveal that to the user.
-    - How to deal with optional params?
-Pass a variable?
-  - As a single dict?
+  - Predicate name from `operationId`
+  - Followed by translated versions from `parameters`
+  - If a POST or PUT, follow by translated content
-    - Provides access by name
+  - Followed by response.
+See below.
-    - Optional parameters are not in the dict

 ## Response

-  - Returned object
+  - Returned object, one of
+    - `status(+Status)`
+    - `json(+Term)`
+    - ...
   - Throw exception.
     - Need mapping of exceptions to error documents
     - Need mapping of errors from the body to above error documents

 ## Schema handling

-  - Compile schemas to a test predicate
+  - Compile schemas to clauses for a validation predicate
   - Provide schema validator against generated dict.

 ## Binding

-  - openapi(:Request) provides the generic handler
+  - openapi_dispatch(:Request) provides the generic handler